6 top business process management benefits, advantages

 1. Streamlined workflows and greater efficiency

-Improvements in work quality and operating efficiency are primary reasons to adopt BPM.
+Improvements in work quality and operating efficiency are the primary reasons for adopting BPM.
 "BPM allows organizations to streamline workflows by automating tedious manual tasks, such as data management, data flows, data entry, approval processes and report generation," said Isaac Gould, research manager at Nucleus Research.

 BPM standardizes processes so employees can work more effectively within a set framework that speeds decision-making and reduces the risk of human error.
 BPM tools also embed analytics that provide managers a bird's-eye view of how their department and individual processes are performing -- for example, tracking employee performance and identifying bottlenecks in workflows.

-This combination of automated workflows, standardized processes and process monitoring increase productivity, as well as the quality and quantity of worker output.
-Team members have more time to identify further opportunities for process improvement and automation, while managing tasks that require human intervention, experience and expertise.
+The combination of automated workflows, standardized processes and process monitoring increases the quality and quantity of worker output.
+Team members have more time to identify further opportunities for process improvement and automation while managing the BPM tasks that require human intervention, experience and expertise.

 2. Tighter, strategically aligned process controls